eribertto/udemy.docker/start.nginx.server.md

 So if we go back over to our browser and hit refresh a couple of times you can see that it's still running.

-So let's do a command to list our containers. docker container
+So let's do a command to list our containers: docker container ls

-ls

 And you'll see the one that's still running here.